dma-ais/AisAbnormal/README.md

          http://localhost:8080/abnormal/

-_Note!
-Until further, it is necessary to launch the application with the current directory being ais-ab-web (so that static assets assumed by the program to be in src/main/webapp are available)._
+<font color='red'>_Note!
+Until further, it is necessary to launch the application with the current directory being ais-ab-web (so that
+static assets assumed by the program to be in src/main/webapp are available)._</font>

 # Modules ##